repitah/ChinaDisplayPanelRS232/README.md

 # ChinaDisplayPanelRS232
-Serial interface for China based panels with RS232

-Runs with Python 3
+Serial interface for China sourced panels with RS232 (with Android "brain") Runs with Python 3
 For command line interface, please use Interactive_display_serial.py

-Tested against some Mecer LED Interactive screens, with Android "brain"
+Tested against some Mecer LED Interactive screens